ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Configure Keycloak

-There are two ways: running a script or using `Keycloak` website
+There are two ways: running a script or using the `Keycloak` website

 ### Running Script